With Brian Laundrie dead, here's where else authorities could look for answers on what happened to Gabby Petito - KRDO

 Some key items could provide answers

-Investigators last week recovered personal items such as a backpack and notebook along with Laundrie’s remains.
+Investigators last week recovered personal items including a backpack and notebook along with Laundrie’s remains.
 A source with knowledge of the investigation told CNN’s Randi Kaye the notebook is “possibly salvageable.”
 And experts say that could offer more insight.

-The notebook could potentially include information like Laundrie’s motives, his feelings about Petito and other notes he made about events in Wyoming, McCabe added.
+The notebook could potentially include information such as Laundrie’s motives, his feelings about Petito and other notes he made about events in Wyoming, McCabe added.

 Investigators also obtained a search warrant last month for an external hard drive they found in Petito’s white van — the one the couple used during their trip and in which Laundrie returned, alone, to their North Port home.
 Authorities have not shared details on what they found on the drive.